Why Move to Canada

 "A lot of the smugglers caught on the border are from ethnic Indian and Pakistani gangs in Canada.
 Many of the 50,000 grow-ops thought to be hidden across British Columbia are run by Vietnamese clans.
 But police say some of the biggest organizations coordinating the trade are chapters of the Canadian Hell's Angels" (Julian Borger.
 "Canada is trading drugs for American levels of violence."
 Guardian Weekly, April 8, 2005: 8).

-"...leaving the US for Canada is done with no enormous regret.
+"...leaving the US for Canada is 'e with no enormous regret.
 Behind you lies the weight of American touchiness and hysteria, the radio shock jocks, the twerpish, bow-tied TV pundits, the religious nuts who deny evolution with the phrase "intelligent design." and the madness that descants on the ills of passive smoking, yet allows a tax break on SUVs.
 This is to say little of a president who seems only confident when he is standing at a podium as commander-in-chief with bristling military types behind him talking about "Amraaaka".

 "But one must not exaggerate.
 America is not in some proto-fascist statte and, actually, there is much I still love about the place, but the country is in a very weird mood.
 So much of its decency, cordiality, wit and thoughfulness is drowned out by strident chaps wearing flags in their lapels and the babbling hatred that pours from the Fox Network.
 When you get to Canada, the clamour stops.
 Suddenly you find yourself in the place that America should be and once was, though it would offend every American to think that Canada has anything the US should want.